AlmaLinux/almalinux.org/CONTRIBUTING.md

 - Your author **image** should be appropriate for an all-audiences website and added to `./static/users/` in .png format.
 The file will serve from `/users/`, so do not change the beginning of this path.
 - The **date** is the date (in YYYY-MM-DD format) you want to see the blog post published, but we cannot always guarantee a publishing timeline.
 - The post **title** should match the above.
 - A post **image** should be included, and will be displayed both on the [almalinux.org/blog/](almalinux.org/blog/) feed, and as the header image on the full-page blog post.
+Use this tempalte to get started: `./static/blog-images/blog_images_template.svg`
-Your image should not violate any trademarks or copyrights, and should be relevant to blog content.
+  - Your image should not violate any trademarks or copyrights, and should be relevant to blog content.
 Once created, a PNG version of your image should be placed in `./static/blog-images/` The file will serve from `/blog-images/`, so do not change the beginning of this path.

 **The meat of your post**